19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Brittany Dog Breed

-The Brittany adapts easily, and while he has his physical activity needs covered, he is a great apartment dog.
+The Brittany adapts well, and once his exercise is handled he is a great apartment dog.

 5. Bull Terrier